 Skip to main content

-Sandbox templates allow you to create customized & reusable sandbox environments.
+Sandbox images allow you to create customized & reusable sandbox environments.
 They define the tools, languages, frameworks, and configurations that will be available when you spawn a new sandbox instance.
-Templates are particularly useful for teams who need standardized environments or for creating many specialized sandboxes for repeated use cases (codegen agent, Git PR reviews agent, etc.).
+Images are particularly useful for teams who need standardized environments or for creating many specialized sandboxes for repeated use cases (codegen agent, Git PR reviews agent, etc.).

-Sandbox templates are pre-configured images that serve as blueprints for creating sandboxes.
-Each template includes:
+Sandbox images are pre-configured container images that serve as blueprints for creating sandboxes.
+Each image includes:

 • Base environment: Operating system and runtime configurations